sami-m-g/mesas/doc/sasspec.rst

                            'nsegment': 50}}}

-In this case the model will look for columns in ``data_df`` called ``'Discharge'`` and ``'ET'``, and assume the values in these columns are timeseries of outflows from the control volume.
-Note that the values in these columns must be in the same units.

-The ``'Discharge'`` flux has a single component SAS function named 'Discharge SAS fun'.
-Since there is only one component SAS function for the 'Discharge' flux there does not need to be a column in the dataframe called 'Discharge SAS fun'.
-We specify the SAS function as a gamma distribution with the key:value pair ``'scipy.stats': gamma``.
-The distribution properties are set in the dictionary labeled ``'args'``.
-The gamma distribution with shape parameter ``'a'`` which is here set to ``0.62``.

-The 'ET' flux has a SAS function named ``'ET SAS fun'``.
-This is specified to be a beta distribution, which has two shape parameters: ``'a'`` and ``'b'``.
-As before, these are set in the ``'args'`` dictionary, along with the scale and shape parameters.

 -------------------------
 As a piecewise linear CDF
 -------------------------

-The second way to specify a SAS function is to supply the breakpoints of a piecewise linear cumulative distribution (i.e. a piecewise constant PDF).
+A SAS function can be specified by supplying the breakpoints of a piecewise linear cumulative distribution (i.e. a piecewise constant PDF).

 At minimum, the values of :math:`S_T` (corresponding to breakpoints in the piecewise linear approximation) must be supplied.
 These are given by the ``'ST'`` key, which must be associated with a list of strictly-increasing non-negative values.
 Non-increasing or negative values in this list will result in an error.
 The first value does not need to be zero.
 The values can be given as a fixed number, or as a string referring to a column in ``data_df``.